itscodenation/flw2-trivia-18-19-solution/README.md

     />
 ```

 [] Now we can access this information in the Question component using props.
-Then we can pass down currentQuestion's question to the QuestionStem component.
+Then we can pass down currentQuestion's question to the QuestionText component.
 Open Question.jsx and add the following.
 ```
     < QuestionText
         questionText={this.props.questionText}
     />
 ```
-[] Finally in the QuestionStem component lets display that question.
+[] Finally in the QuestionText component lets display that question.

 ```
     <div className="questionText">